Caring for a Child

 No, I am interested in w_nddepchl_dv as this seems the most accurate variable for someone who has a dependent child.
 I am interested in individuals without dependent children, therefore this variable will enable me to explore the data this way and I can code -8 to 0 and have this group and then be able to isolate individuals without dependent children in the dataset.

 In response to your 3rd paragraph can I confirm is w_ndepchl_dv is created following the same principles of Rach16, therefore giving mothers priority as the responsible adult?
 Or is this different?

-#11 Updated by Gundi Knies about 1 year ago
+#11 Updated by Gundi Knies over 1 year ago

 the priority ordering Stephanie correctly described applies to the variable w_adresp15 (and the edited version w_adresp15_dv), which is used to compute w_rach16 (and the edited version w_rach16_dv). w_ndepchl_dv, however, uses w_depchl_dv and the relationship variable on the egoalt record only.
 So the priority ordering is not relevant.

-#12 Updated by Sarah H about 1 year ago
+#12 Updated by Sarah H over 1 year ago

 Thank you Gundi

 Therefore, to confirm w_ndepchl_dv is all individuals participants with dependent children.
 Therefore I am correct in saying that all participants with dependent children living in their household (gov definition) can be identified via that variable.